sergey-alekseev/best_in_place/README.md

 **Other Features**

 # Supports html_attrs as a hash in the 3rd element of the array, as used in options_for_select for example: Model.map { |cst| [cst.id,cst.name,{:class => cst.client_type_id}]}
+# Added an option to append something to the id, :id_append => model.id

 **Todo**